-This review focuses on the growing body of literature on \textit{physics-informed neural networks} (PINNs), popularized in recent years by the work of Raissi \textit{et al.}~\cite{raissi2019physics}.
-The essential idea of a PINN---\textit{where mathematically-defined learning biases are directly incorporated into a neural network's loss function}---is simultaneously decades old, with early work in the 1990s~\cite{lee1990neural,lagaris1998artificial}, and also a breath of fresh air for AI.
+This effort focuses on the growing body of literature on \textit{physics-informed neural networks} (PINNs), popularized in recent years by the work of Raissi \textit{et al.}~\cite{raissi2019physics}.
+The essential idea of a PINN---\textit{where mathematically-defined learning biases are directly incorporated into a neural network's loss function}---is simultaneously decades old, with its earlier work in the 1990s~\cite{lee1990neural,lagaris1998artificial}, and also a breath of fresh air for AI.
 This physics-informed loss is amenable to various forms of scientific knowledge and theories, including conservation laws and/or governing equations in the form of ordinary and partial differential equations (ODEs and PDEs), yet retains immense flexibility in the choice of network architectures (e.g., multilayer perceptron, convolutional or graph neural networks) and learning algorithms (e.g., gradient-based or gradient-free).
-This makes it possible for scientific knowledge uncovered over centuries, from the micro-scale evolution of quantum-mechanical systems to the macro-scale behavior of solids, fluids and propagation of electromagnetic fields, to be incorporated into the learned models of today.
+This makes it possible for scientific knowledge uncovered over centuries, from the micro-scale evolution of quantum-mechanical systems to the macro-scale behavior of solids, fluids, and propagation of electromagnetic fields, to be incorporated into the learned models of today, thereby compensating for a lack of labeled data.

-In theory, PINNs compensate for a lack of labeled data by augmenting deep learning with physics principles.
 The potential of such physics-informed models has spawned significant interest across various scientific domains.
-Trends from a Google Scholar survey of the literature over 6 recent years (2019-2024) are depicted in Fig.~\ref{fig:pinn-popularity}.
-The figure reveals rapid growth in the popularity of PINNs in different branches of science, with many demonstrations being developed using open software libraries such as JAX~\cite{jax2018github}, NVIDIA Modulus~\cite{modulus2023} (previously referred to as SimNet~\cite{hennigh2021nvidia}), SciANN~\cite{haghighat2021sciann}, and DeepXDE~\cite{lu2021deepxde}.
+Trends from a Google Scholar search of the literature in the last six years (2019-2024) are depicted in Fig.~\ref{fig:pinn-popularity}.
+The figure reveals rapid growth in the popularity of PINNs in different branches of science, with many demonstrations being developed using open software libraries such as JAX~\cite{jax2018github}, NVIDIA PhysicsNeMo ~\cite{modulus2023}, SciANN~\cite{haghighat2021sciann}, and DeepXDE~\cite{lu2021deepxde}.